pathikrit/newswall/README.md

 This is a pure node.js port of [graiz/newsprint](https://github.com/graiz/newsprint)

-For installing and running the Visionect server, see [visionect.md](visionect.md).
+For installing and running the Visionect server, see [visionect.md](visionect.md)

-Running the client locally:
+The server is a simple express app.
+Running it locally:
 ```
 node --watch app.js
 ```